compulim/respondable-event/README.md

 const token = await authenticate.promise;
 ```

-In the hosting page, the following code snippet respond with a token.
+In the hosting page, the following code snippet responds with a token.

 ```ts
 window.addEventListener('authenticate', event => {